myinqi/Celona/README.md

 - `colors.css` – Matugen-generated palette (auto-generated)
 - `Globals.qml` – project-wide state, theme handling, and integrations

+## Installation

+1) Niri: follow the detailed steps in the installation.txt file (this file describes the installation on a fresh CachyOS system)

+2) Hyprland: also follow the detailed steps in the installation.txt file (just add hyprland to line 65, you can have both niri and hyprland if you wish to switch between them)

 ## Requirements

 - Arch based Linux I tested it on CachyOS